 The minimum core of courses that are needed before the DAT is taken are:

 Chemistry 331+332 (Organic Chemistry)

-This core of courses plus eight additional science electives also represent the required pre-dental courses for the Medical University of South Carolina College of Dental Medicine.
+This core of courses plus eight additional hours in science electives also represent the required pre-dental courses for the Medical University of South Carolina College of Dental Medicine.

 Pre-dental students must start their math and chemistry sequences as soon as possible in order to take the DAT exam at the appropriate time.
 Students must have organic chemistry and physics completed by the end of the junior year, as the DAT exam should be taken the spring semester of the junior year (preferred) or no later than the fall semester of the senior year.